-The Hudson/Sudbury Jail Diversion Program (JDP) was launched in March 2018 and pairs a specially trained crisis clinician from Advocates Inc, with police officers in the Hudson and Sudbury Police Departments.
-This embedded clinician responds to calls for service and 911 calls with patrol officers; providing immediate on-scene de-escalation, assessment and referrals for individuals in crisis.
+The Hudson-Sudbury Jail Diversion Program (JDP) was launched in 2018 and pairs specially trained crisis clinicians from Advocates Inc, with police officers at the Hudson & Sudbury Police Departments.
+These embedded clinicians respond to calls for service and 911 calls with patrol officers; providing immediate on-scene de-escalation, assessment and referrals for individuals in crisis.
 The primary goal of the Hudson/Sudbury-JDP is to re-direct individuals committing non-violent offences, out of the criminal justice system and into more appropriate community based behavioral health services.
-When the JDP clinician is not on duty, the Advocates Psychiatric Emergency Services (PES) team supports the JDP clinician to ensure timely access for the participating police agencies 24/7.
+When a JDP clinician is not on duty, the Advocates Psychiatric Emergency Services (PES) team supports the JDP clinician to ensure timely access for the participating police agencies 24/7.